aweraw/pulumi-eval/README.md

 ## Pulumi Eval

 This is my submission that targets option 1 of the assigned task.
-It took a lot less than the assigned time (4h), so I added a delete handler too.
+It took a lot less than the assigned time (about an hour, including me forgetting and remembering I needed to use Promise.all), so I added a delete handler too.